J.D. Davis Player Props: Giants vs. Mariners

 J.D.
 Davis At The Plate

-- Davis has 75 hits, which leads San Francisco hitters this season, while batting .283 with 25 extra-base hits.
+- Davis leads San Francisco in total hits (77) this season while batting .286 with 25 extra-base hits.

-- Among the qualified batters in MLB action, he ranks 26th in batting average, 29th in on-base percentage, and 57th in slugging.
+- Among qualified hitters in MLB play, he ranks 20th in batting average, 28th in on-base percentage, and 52nd in slugging.

-- Davis has had at least one RBI in 30.8% of his games this season (24 of 78), with two or more RBI 10 times (12.8%).
-He has also been responsible for three or more of his team's runs in seven contests.
+- Davis enters this game on a four-game hitting streak.
+During his last outings, he's hitting .286.

-- In 30 of 78 games this year, he has scored, and five of those games included multiple runs.
+- Davis has an RBI in 24 of 79 games this year, with multiple RBI in 10 of them.
+He has also driven home three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.